 For further details consult Wikipedia: https://en.wikipedia.org/wiki/Martin_Sheldon

 My group study the mechanisms of interactions between hosts and pathogens.
 We are interested in how bacteria cause disease.
 On the other hand, we also aim to understand how animals and humans defend themselves against infections and prevent disease by avoiding, tolerating and resisting pathogenic bacteria.

-Professor Sheldon is interested in the mechanisms of infection and innate immunity in the female genital tract.
-Microbial infection of the female genital tract is a major disease problem in animals and humans, with a substantial impact on health and welfare.
-With BBSRC funding, Professor Sheldon and his team explore the cellular mechanisms of innate immunity, inflammation and microbial infection that apply across species.
-Professor Sheldon discovered novel bacteria that cause metritis and endometritis, which are important disease of the uterus in cattle.
-In addition, he has uncovered mechanisms that explain how these microbes cause inflammation and tissue damage in the endometrium of the uterus, and in the ovary.
-One of the key discoveries by Professor Sheldon was that the epithelial and stromal cells of the endometrium, and granulosa cells of the ovary have roles in innate immunity.
-In particular they express receptors, such as Toll-like Receptors (TLRs), which detect pathogen-associated molecular patterns to induce an inflammatory response including the production of cytokines, chemokines and prostaglandins.
-Furthermore, pathogen-associated molecules even perturb oocyte health and development, linking bacterial infections to long-term impacts on fertility.
+Our first research question was what protects oocytes in the ovary from damage caused by these bacterial infections?
+I discovered that the function of the ovary is perturbed in animals with uterine bacterial infections.
+We initially worked on how microbes cause inflammation and tissue damage in the endometrium of the uterus, and how this affects the ovary and the oocyte.
+Key discoveries were that the epithelial and stromal cells of the endometrium, and the granulosa cells of the ovary have roles in innate immunity.
+In particular these cells express receptors, such as Toll-like Receptors (TLRs), which detect pathogen-associated molecular patterns to induce inflammatory responses, including the production of cytokines, chemokines and prostaglandins.
+Furthermore, we discovered that pathogen-associated molecules perturb oocyte health and development, linking bacterial infections to long-term impacts on fertility.